uk-ai/ukai2024/call-for-papers.md

 [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press/){:target="_blank"} after the conference date.
 Pre-prints will also be accepted.

-The UK AI community aims to bring like-minded people together, forging and strengthening collaborations, and more.
+The UK AI Community aims to bring like-minded people together, forging and strengthening collaborations, and more.
 We especially encourage early career researchers to submit an abstract or paper to the upcoming conference.

 **Important Dates:**